gasymova-r/grapevine_leaves_classifier_cnn/README.md

 ## Results
-A model created is able to classify five kinds of grapevine leaves with over 80% validation accuracy.
+The created model is able to classify five kinds of grapevine leaves with over 80% validation accuracy.
 The best performing model was achieved using Hyperparameter Tuning.

 ## Future work
 In order to further improve the results we need to continue experimentation and attempt: